Help in taking action locally, working with communities, social action, community development, etc.

 - MyCommunity, launched by Locality in March 2015, helps “communities to take control over their Land & Buildings, Local Services, Neighbourhood Planning and Local Economy through the Community Rights, grants, expert advice and networking”.

 - Community Tool Box aims to “support your work in promoting community health and development”, but much of what they offer could be equally useful to others involved in community settings.
 Produced by Work Group for Community Health and Development at the University of Kansas.
 Sample topics: group facilitation, social marketing, community planning, plus there are some trouble-shooting guides.
 Not sure the categorisation of material always works, but fairly easy to navigate.

-- Neighbourhood Cinema from British Film Institute supports new and established community cinemas all over the UK.
+- My Community Cinema from British Film Institute supports new and established community cinemas all over the UK.

-- Village Halls network from SCVO for anyone involved with village halls and community buildings in Scotland.
+- SCVO has the KeyStone management toolkit and information resource for anyone involved with village halls and community buildings in Scotland.

 - Community Relations Council in Northern Ireland promotes better community relations and recognition of cultural diversity.

 - Create a Council from NALC – a guide to creating a parish council or town council (where none exists already).